-This section contains a description of the Corporation's annual STIP, which links executive pay to the achievement of annual business objectives.
-The award is at risk and a STIP payment is paid only if the objectives are met.
+The Corporation's annual STIP links executive pay to the achievement of an annual business financial target.
+The award is at risk and a STIP payment is paid only if the financial objective is met.
 The amount of STIP payment depends on performance.
-Performance exceeding established goals will lead to above-target payments.
-Performance below established goals will lead to below-target payments, which can be zero if goals are not substantially achieved.
+Performance exceeding the established financial target will lead to above-target payments.
+Performance below the established financial target will lead to below-target payments, which can be zero if results are not substantially achieved.
 The award is paid in cash.

-In 2017, 100% of the STIP for all NEOs as well as other executives of the Corporation was tied to the achievement of corporate earnings targets, which is intended to align STIP compensation with shareholder interests.
+In 2018, 100% of the STIP for all NEOs as well as other members of the SLT was tied to the achievement of corporate earnings targets, which is intended to align STIP compensation with shareholder interests.
 While performance against individual goals does not impact STIP payouts for senior executives (including the NEOs), it is considered in decisions regarding salary and LTIP awards.

-Adjusted Earnings Before Taxes ("Adjusted EBT") was used as the basis for the STIP in 2017.
+Adjusted Earnings Before Taxes ("Adjusted EBT") for the year ended December 31, 2018 was used as the basis for the STIP earned in 2018 (paid in 2019).
 Adjusted EBT is Adjusted Operating Earnings (a measure reported in the Corporation's Management's Discussion and Analysis) after making other adjustments approved by the HRCC.
 Adjusted Operating Earnings is a before tax measure of earnings used by management to evaluate financial operating results.
 It is defined as earnings adjusted for items that are not considered representative of ongoing operational activities of the business, and items where the economic impact of the transactions will be reflected in earnings in future periods when the underlying asset is sold or transferred.
-Additional details regarding Adjusted Operating Earnings can be found in the Management's Discussion and Analysis in the Annual Report for the Corporation's 2017 financial year.
-Starting with the 2017 year, both target and actual Adjusted EBT exclude the cost of the STIP plan.
+Additional details regarding Adjusted Operating Earnings can be found in the Management's Discussion and Analysis in the Annual Report for the Corporation's 2018 financial year.
+Target and actual Adjusted EBT exclude the cost of the STIP plan.
 The Committee believes that Adjusted EBT provides a relevant assessment of the Corporation's operating results against the business plan.
 The performance measure is used to calibrate the STIP payout.
-The target Adjusted Operating Earnings and minimum acceptable performance for triggering an STIP payout are reviewed annually.
+The target Adjusted Operating Earnings and minimum acceptable performance for triggering a STIP payout are reviewed annually.

-For the 2017 STIP program, the Adjusted EBT target was \$251.5 million with a threshold of \$188.6 million and a maximum of \$314.4 million.
-The actual Adjusted EBT was \$287.3 million resulting in a performance of 114.2% measured against the target.
-The actual payouts under the STIP for the NEOs are found in the table on page 51 and in the Summary Compensation Table on page 47.
+For the STIP earned in 2018 but paid in 2019, the Adjusted EBT target (calculated as described above) was \$296,624 million with a threshold of \$222,468 million and a maximum of \$370,780 million.
+The actual Adjusted EBT was \$225,856 million resulting in a performance of 76.1% measured against the target, an amount which fell between threshold and target.
+The actual payouts under the STIP for the NEOs are found in the table on page 49 and in the Summary Compensation Table on page 46.
 STIP payments to participants below the executive level generally have a component that is based on performance against team goals.
 The team goals are business related and reflect objectives where the participant can directly influence the outcome.

 In 2016, the STIP program was supplemented with a one-time RSU award with a value equal to 50% of the team portion of the 2016 STIP for all participants in the plan.
 The granting of the RSUs was conditional on achieving the Adjusted 2016 EBT target and certain cost control targets.
 These objectives were achieved with the result that in 2017, this one-time RSU award was granted to participants of the STIP.
-These RSUs vest over a two year period for which common shares will be distributed in May 2019.
+These RSUs vest over a two-year period for which common shares will be distributed in May 2019.